-- Any cases where it is clear immediately that the allegation is unsubstantiated or malicious should be resolved within 1 week - If the nature of an allegation does not require formal disciplinary action, appropriate action should be taken within 3 working days - > If a disciplinary hearing is required and can be held without further investigation, this should be held within 15 working days
+- Any cases where it is clear immediately that the allegation is unsubstantiated or malicious should be resolved within 1 week - If the nature of an allegation does not require formal disciplinary action, appropriate action should be taken within 3 working days - If a disciplinary hearing is required and can be held without further investigation, this should be held within 15 working days

 However, these are objectives only and where they are not met, we will endeavour to take the required action as soon as possible thereafter.
+This is done in accordance with Mosaic Trust policies.